 An issue has occurred with your browser that has left My HealtheVet unable to load properly.
 Completely closing your browser (not just the current tab) and returning to My HealtheVet should address the issue.

 An official website of the United States government

 The .gov means it’s official.
 Federal government websites always use a .gov or .mil domain.
 Before sharing sensitive information online, make sure you’re on a .gov or .mil site by inspecting your browser’s address (or “location”) bar.

 This site is also protected by an SSL (Secure Sockets Layer) certificate that’s been signed by the U.S. government.
 The https:// means all transmitted data is encrypted — in other words, any information or browsing history that you provide is transmitted securely.

 Regular back pain can make your life harder than it should be.
-If you have chronic pain, it may be difficult to exercise and can even cause stress.
+It may be tough to exercise and even cause stress if you have chronic pain.
 But did you know that there are things you can do to start feeling better?

 Watch VA physical therapist Dr. Emma Shapiro share some exercises that may reduce your back pain.